Covid-19 coronavirus: Prime Minister Jacinda Ardern to unveil new level 2 details today

 This comes after two straight days where there were no new cases in New Zealand.

-He also revealed that 88 per cent of all confirmed and probable cases to date have now recovered.
+Bloomfield also revealed that 88 per cent of all confirmed and probable cases to date have now recovered.

 However, Bloomfield also said there had been another Covid-19 death – a woman in her 60s who was a resident of the Rosewood Rest Home.
+She had underlying health conditions.

-Speaking to the Epidemic Response Committee, Bloomfield said Cabinet won't have all the data it needs to make its decision on moving to alert level 2 until the end of this week.
+Speaking to the Epidemic Response Committee, Bloomfield said Cabinet would not have all the data it needed to make its decision on moving to alert level 2 until the end of this week.

-He said the virus has a two-week incubation period, so the full two weeks at level 3 was needed to gauge whether or not it was safe to move down a level.
+He said the virus had a two-week incubation period, so the full two weeks at level 3 was needed to gauge whether it was safe to move down a level.

 And going into alert level 2 was dependent on where, if any, new cases were coming from, Bloomfield said.

-Meanwhile, speaking to reporters yesterday, Ardern was giving little away as to what level 2 might look like.
+Ardern was giving little away as to what level 2 might look like.

-But the current advice, which is subject to change today, says gatherings of up to 100 people indoors, and 500 outdoors, will be allowed – as long as there are contact tracing abilities.

-Public venues, such as cafés and shops, can open and most schools will be allowed to reopen, as long as there is 1m physical distancing.

 One area of interest will be around how the loosened restrictions will impact hospitals.